NeutronStarDAO/ConstellationBook-English/src/Glossary.md

-## Automated Market Makers (AMMs)
+## Automated Market Maker (AMM)

-Automated market makers (AMMs) are algorithms used in decentralized finance (DeFi) exchanges to ensure trading liquidity in the market.
-Unlike traditional exchanges, AMMs do not require matching between buyers and sellers.
-Instead, AMMs automatically calculate asset trading prices through a pre-set mathematical formula.
+Automated Market Maker (AMM) is an algorithm used in decentralized finance (DeFi) exchanges to ensure liquidity in the market.
+Unlike traditional exchanges, AMM does not require matching buyers and sellers.
+Instead, AMM automatically calculates the transaction price of assets using a predetermined mathematical formula.

-AMMs are implemented through smart contracts and liquidity pools.
-Liquidity pools consist of assets injected by liquidity providers.
-Users can exchange assets in these pools.
-When a user wants to exchange two assets, the AMM calculates the exchange ratio according to a preset mathematical formula.
-This ratio is adjusted in real time as the transaction occurs to maintain market balance.
+AMM is implemented through smart contracts and liquidity pools.
+A liquidity pool consists of assets injected by liquidity providers, and users can exchange assets within these pools.
+When a user wants to exchange two assets, AMM calculates the exchange ratio based on a predefined mathematical formula.
+This ratio is adjusted in real time as transactions occur to maintain market balance.

-Uniswap is a typical decentralized exchange that adopts the AMM (automated market maker) algorithm.
-It uses a formula called $x*y=k$ to determine trading prices.
-In this formula, x and y represent the quantities of two assets in the liquidity pool respectively, while k is a constant.
-When users trade in the pool, the quantities of x and y change, but the k value remains unchanged.
-This ensures that trading prices automatically adjust to maintain market equilibrium.
+Uniswap is a typical decentralized exchange that adopts the AMM algorithm.
+It uses a formula called \\(x * y = k\\) to determine the transaction price.
+In this formula, x and y represent the quantities of the two assets in the liquidity pool, and k is a constant value.
+When users trade in the pool, the quantities of x and y change, but the value of k remains constant.
+This ensures that the transaction price automatically adjusts to maintain market balance.

-Suppose we have a decentralized exchange with an AMM-based liquidity pool that allows users to exchange between two tokens (Token A and Token B).
-We use Uniswap's formula $x*y=k$as the AMM algorithm.
+Suppose we have a decentralized exchange with an AMM-based liquidity pool that allows users to exchange two tokens (Token A and Token B).
+We use the Uniswap formula \\(x * y = k\\) as the AMM algorithm.

-First, liquidity providers inject Token A and Token B into the liquidity pool.
-Assume that initially, there are 1000 Token A and 1000 Token B in the liquidity pool.
-According to the AMM formula, we have:
+First, liquidity providers inject Token A and Token B into the pool.
+Let's say initially there are 1000 Token A and 1000 Token B in the pool.
+Per the AMM formula:

-$x*y=k$

-$1000*1000=1,000,000$
+$$
+x*y=k
+$$

+$$
+1000*1000=1,000,000
+$$

-In this case, the constant k is 1,000,000.
+Here the constant k equals 1,000,000.

-Now, suppose a user wants to purchase Token B with 100 Token A. They will inject 100 Token A into the liquidity pool, bringing the quantity of Token A in the pool to 1100.
-To keep the constant k unchanged, we need to recalculate the quantity of Token B. According to the AMM formula:
+Now suppose a user wants to purchase Token B with 100 Token A. They will inject 100 Token A into the pool, changing the Token A quantity to 1100.
+To keep k constant, we recalculate Token B's quantity per the formula:

-$1100*y=1,000,000$

-$y ≈ 909.09$
+$$
+1100*y=1,000,000
+$$

+$$
+y≈909.09
+$$

-Therefore, there are now approximately 909.09 Token B left in the liquidity pool.
-The user exchanged 100 Token A for about 90.91 Token B (1000 - 909.09).
-In addition, transaction fees (if any) will be allocated to liquidity providers.
+So now there are about 909.09 Token B left in the pool.
+The user got about 90.91 Token B (1000 - 909.09) for 100 Token A. Additionally, trading fees (if any) are awarded to liquidity providers.

-In this process, the AMM automatically adjusts the exchange ratio of Token A and Token B according to the preset formula.
-As transactions occur, token prices are adjusted in real time to maintain market equilibrium.
-This is the basic working principle of the AMM.
+In this process, the AMM automatically adjusted the exchange rate of Token A and Token B based on the preset formula.
+As trades occur, prices adjust in real-time to maintain market equilibrium.
+This is how AMMs work at a basic level.

-It should be noted that this example is a simplified version, and the actual operation may involve additional details such as fees and slippage.
-However, this example should be sufficient to help you understand the core concepts and working principles of the AMM.
+Note this is a simplified example - actual implementations may involve additional details like fees, slippage, etc. But it should give you a good grasp of AMM's core concepts and mechanics.

-The AMM brings some advantages such as simplifying the trading process, increasing market liquidity and reducing transaction latency.
-However, it also has some disadvantages, such as potential impermanent loss and potential price slippage.
+AMMs provide advantages like simplified trading, increased liquidity, and reduced latency.
+However, they also have downsides like potential impermanent loss and price slippage.

-Automated market makers (AMMs) are algorithms used in decentralized finance exchanges to ensure market liquidity.
-Through smart contracts and liquidity pools, AMMs can automatically calculate asset transaction prices, simplify the trading process and reduce latency.
-Although AMMs have certain advantages, it is also necessary to pay attention to potential risks when using them.
+In summary, AMM is an algorithm used in DeFi exchanges to ensure trading liquidity via smart contracts and liquidity pools.
+AMMs can automatically calculate asset prices to simplify trading and reduce latency.
+While AMMs have merits, potential risks should also be watched out for when using them.

 ## GameFi